What is it?

-Spring Semester Applications accepted from October18 to November 1
+Fall Semester - Applications accepted from April 1st to April 15th

 In the meanwhile, and because the number of applicants will exceed the number of slots available, please register for any other courses you are interested in.
 If your application is accepted, you can then add / drop units as needed.

 Download this information in PDF format.